FERPA and Requests for Volume Data

 - Data provided to you must be secured or in your possession at all times, and may only be accessible by college officials requiring the data to complete tasks for legitimate college educational interests, as defined by SUNY Cortland’s FERPA policy.

 - Data may only be securely shared with providers and third parties.
 SUNY Cortland cannot email files with student data.
 A secure method such as secure FTP, Cortland's ShareFile or other secure service must be used.

-- Data distributions to advertisers or third parties that do not have contractual agreements or support the mission of the College must use the external request processes (FOIL/FOIA) managed by Public Relations.
+- Data distributions to advertisers or third parties that do not have contractual agreements or support the mission of the College must use the external request processes (FOIL/FOIA) managed by the Communications Office.